kumarimoni-2001/Public-Libaries-Project/README.md

 **Public Libraries Data Analysis**
 1. **Project Overview**

-**Objective:**
+**Objective**

-The Public Libraries Data Analysis project aims to analyze the distribution, accessibility, and performance of public libraries using data-driven insights.
-Understanding public libraries' availability and usage patterns can help policymakers, educators, and researchers enhance literacy programs and optimize resource allocation.
+The Public Libraries Data Analysis project aims to analyze the distribution, accessibility, and performance of public libraries across various regions using data-driven insights.
+By examining patterns in library availability, usage statistics, and demographic reach, the project seeks to:

+Understand how evenly public libraries are distributed.

+Evaluate accessibility in urban vs. rural areas.

+Analyze usage patterns across different communities.

+Identify gaps in resources or services.

+Provide actionable insights for policymakers to improve public access and resource allocation.

 **Goals:**